j19sch/j19sch.github.io/posts/clj3-and-and-or-being-weird.md

 ; => nil
 ```

 What I found remarkable about this is that `and` and `or` do not return a boolean in all cases.
-Before I go into that, let's back up a second and cover their basics in some more depth first.
+Before I go into that, let's back up a second and cover their basics in a little more depth first.

 <!-- TEASER_END -->